telerik/blazor-docs/getting-started/vs-integration/convert-project-wizard.md

-To get a better understanding of what the wizard does for you, see either of the following articles:
+The wizard automates several steps for you, that you can also perform manually.
+To get a better understanding of what the wizard does for you, see either of the following articles (they provide the same information in different formats):

 * [Getting Started with Client-side apps]({%slug getting-started/client-side%})
 * [Getting Started with Server-side apps]({%slug getting-started/server-side%})